 Blank Street was founded by Vinay Menda and Issam Freiha in May 2020.
 The pair opened their first battery-powered mobile coffee cart three months later in Williamsburg, New York, in partnership with electric mobile vending platform EV Foods.

 The company operates a convenience-led grab-and-go model via its electric-powered mobile street carts and brick-and-mortar outlets, which at around 700sq ft are designed to be around one-quarter the size of a conventional coffee shop.

 According to the founders, Blank Street was inspired by successful mobile food and beverage concepts in Asia, which include China’s Heytea and Singapore’s King’s Cart.

 “There were a lot of cool businesses coming out of Asia and being efficient in real estate, which enables you to cut down and save money on rent and push customers to order ahead,” Blank Street co-founder Vinay Menda told reporters.

-Highlighting the growing appear of mobile coffee concepts in the US, in October 2021, Ukrainian coffee capsule maker Boseco
+Highlighting the growing appeal of mobile coffee concepts in the US, in October 2021, Ukrainian coffee capsule maker Boseco

 announced plans to introduce its mobile e-bike coffee shop concept in San Francisco.